NAD+ Injection

 Hartford, CT

 Route, formulation, goals, and tolerance can change the review.
-Injection, nasal, topical, and oral options should not be treated as interchangeable; the clinician should match the product route to the goal, medication list, side-effect history, pharmacy source, and evidence limits.
+Injection, nasal, topical, and oral options should not be treated as interchangeable; the provider should match the product route to the goal, medication list, side-effect history, pharmacy source, and evidence limits.

 Timing varies by route, product, baseline health, medications, sleep, nutrition, and the goal being measured.
-A responsible plan should set realistic baselines, review side effects, and reassess whether NAD+, glutathione, GHK-Cu, methylene blue, labs, or another care path is appropriate rather than promising a fixed timeline.
+A responsible plan should set realistic baselines, review side effects, and reassess whether NAD+, glutathione, methylene blue, labs, or another care path is appropriate rather than promising a fixed timeline.

 NAD+ and glutathione are not FDA-approved as finished drug products for longevity indications, but they may be compounded by 503A pharmacies under individualized prescription.
 FDA-approved methylene blue products are IV drugs for acquired methemoglobinemia; low-dose oral use for cognitive or longevity-support goals is off-label or compounded and should be discussed with evidence limits.

 Information for educational purposes only.
-Eligibility, dosing, and treatment decisions are made by a US-licensed prescribing doctor based on your medical history.
+Eligibility, dosing, and treatment decisions are made by a US-licensed prescribing provider based on your medical history.
 Compounded medications are not FDA-approved as finished drug products and are prepared through licensed pharmacy channels under individualized prescription.